ubleipzig/iiif-producer/README.md

 A Mirador instance is available at `http://localhost:9000`

-The test branch image service URI defaults to:
+The image service URI defaults to:
  * `http://localhost:5000/iiif/{package image directory}/{file name.tif}`

 * If your package images are not pyramidal tifs, then run these commands in the image directory: